Sales and Service CRM: Some Pros and Cons23 Sep 2019

-Great systems have additional tools that let you market to your prospects, create automation around various sales and customer journey stages, and create reports so the management team can keep track of the sales team.
+That’s because great systems have tools that let you market to your prospects, create automation around various sales and customer journey stages, and create reports so the management team can keep track of the sales team.

-A customer service system, on the other hand, is more focused on those existing customers.
+On the other hand, a customer service centric CRM system is more focused on managing the needs of existing customers.
 It gives your team the tools they need to manage a number of inbound requests, prioritising them as needed, responding intelligently, and generally providing high quality customer support.

 Ideally you want a system that can also give you some history on previous service requests, provide your customers with a variety of ways of raising these tickets, and giving your team the tools they need to manage their day without being overwhelmed.

-When I talk about combining sales and service tools within the same system (usually a CRM), what I mean is a single place for your whole team to sign in.
+When I talk about combining sales and service tools within the same CRM system, what I mean is a single place for your whole team to sign in.
 More than that, though, I mean a system that allows you to share data from one team to another.